radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 ![An image showing ](Media/dn-remapping.jpg)

-Figure 11: LDAP Backend Attributes Defined with DN Remapping

 For the selected LDAP Backend, click on the **Attributes** tab.
 If there are no attributes defined with DN Remapping in this list, then all attributes that have the DN syntax data type will be returned with the DN that exists in the backend LDAP directory.
 For example, the figure below shows the HR Managers group members, and you can see that they contain the real DN (for the uniqueMember attributes) that exists in the backend LDAP because there is no DN Remapping defined for the uniquemember attribute (i.e “uid=LCallahan,ou=People,dc=toshiba,dc=com”).

 ![An image showing ](Media/Image3.12.jpg)

-Figure 12: Sample of Actual DN (non-remapped) Returned for Uniquemember

 Now, if you enter a specific attribute name that contains a DN value that you want to re-map for the RadiantOne namespace, then the DN suffix for this namespace is returned for that attribute.
 In the figure below, you can see that the uniqueMember attribute has been specified for the DN Remapping.

 ![An image showing ](Media/Image3.13.jpg)

-Figure 13: Configuration to Re-Map the UniqueMember Attribute

 RadiantOne re-maps the uniqueMember attribute values into the proper DN for the location in the RadiantOne namespace.
 In the figure below, the HR Managers group (from the backend LDAP server) contains unique members whose DN’s have been remapped to their DN’s in the RadiantOne namespace (containing a suffix of “ou=RemoteDirectories,o=vds”).

 ![An image showing ](Media/dn-remapping-uniquemember.jpg)

-Figure 14: Result of Re-Mapping the UniqueMember Attribute

 This auto re-mapping capability is useful for two main purposes: